naveens33/java_tutorial/src/collections/Notes.md

 * HashSet class is non synchronized.
 * HashSet doesn't maintain the insertion order.
 Here, elements are inserted on the basis of their hashcode.
 * HashSet is the best approach for search operations.
-* The initial default capacity of HashSet is 16, and the load factor is 0.75.
+* The initial default capacity of HashSet is 16, and the load factor is 0.75(The load factor is a measure of how full the hash table is allowed to get before its capacity is automatically increased).

 ### ArrayList vs Vector